Bitangents of tropical plane quartic curves

 We make use of both the ``abstract'' and ``embedded'' points of view on tropical algebraic geometry in this paper.
 For example, we employ the tropical Riemann-Roch theorem (a statement about abstract metric graphs), as well as Luo's theory of rank-determining sets of metric graphs and Zharkov's results on theta characteristics.
 On the other hand, we also make use of Newton polygons, the balancing condition, and elementary facts from tropical intersection theory, all of which concern {\bf embeddings} of tropical curves in the plane.

 Although we do not study such questions in this paper, we are also interested in the relationship between algebraic curves and their tropicalizations.
 If $K$ is an algebraically closed and non-trivially valued non-Archimedean field, the tropicalization map sends the points of a smooth plane curve $X=V(f)$ in $(K^*)^2$ into $\mathbb{R}^2$ by coordinate-wise valuation.
 The Euclidean closure of the image of $X$ in $\mathbb{R}^2$ is denoted $\text{Trop}(X)$, and when endowed with an appropriate weight function it is a plane tropical curve as defined in Definition \ref{definition:tropical_curve}.
 By a theorem of Kapranov, the tropical curve $\text{Trop}(X)$ is dual to the subdivision of the Newton polygon of $f$ induced by the valuations of the coefficients of $f$.
-When $X$ is a smooth plane quartic for which $\text{Trop}(X)$ is tropically smooth, it is natural to guess that the 28 bitangents on $X$ specialize in groups of four, i.e., that each class of tropical bitangent lines contains a representative that can be lifted to four bitangent lines of $X$.
-A similar phenomenon is remarked upon at the end of \cite{PSV2}, where it is noted that a family of smooth quartics degenerating to a reducible quartic has the 28 distinct bitangents bunching up into seven clusters of four.
-We hope to return to such considerations in future work.
+When $X$ is a smooth plane quartic for which $\text{Trop}(X)$ is tropically smooth, it is natural to guess that the 28 bitangents on $X$ specialize in groups of 4.
+More precisely, we make the following conjecture: \begin{conjecture} Let $X$ be a smooth plane quartic and assume that $\text{Trop}(X)$ is tropically smooth.
+Then each odd theta characteristic of $\Gamma$ is the specialization of four effective theta characteristics of $X$ (counted with multiplicity). \end{conjecture}

+We remark that Chan and Jiradilok have recently confirmed the conjecture for curves whose skeleton is the first tropical curve pictured in Figure \ref{four_example_curves} \cite{CJ}.

 \end{section}